 Table 2 – Average bitrate of the SHVC bitstream of the considered video sequences

-Table 2 illustrates the performance of the three considered decoding configurations in terms of speedup, decoding frame rate, decoding time per frame and memory usage.
-The hybrid parallel processing solution achieves the highest speedup of 4.8 and 5 for x2 and x1:5 scalable configurations, respectively.
-The speedup of the wavefront parallelism ((n;m) =(6; 1) ) is decreased by the wavefront limitations, especially for small video resolutions.
+Table 2 illustrates the performance of the three considered decoding configurations in terms of speedup, decoding frame rate.
+The hybrid parallel processing solution achieves the highest speedup of 4.8 and 5 for x2 and x1 scalable configurations, respectively.
+The speedup of the wavefront parallelism ((n,m) =(6, 1) ) is decreased by the wavefront limitations, especially for small video resolutions.
 The high speedup performance of the hybrid parallel processing solution considerably increases the decoding frame rate, which is in average around 70 frames per second (fps), instead of 48 fps and 40 fps for the wavefront and the frame-based parallelism configurations, respectively.

 Conclusion